minima-global/minidocs/docs/runanode/testnetstatus.md

 - Min purchase size $150
 - Max purchase size $100,000

+### ...the Mainnet Bootstrap phase

+Over the next 4-6 weeks, we will be starting the controlled rollout of Minima Mainnet (version 1.0.6) as we begin the Bootstrap phase

+The Bootstrap phase involves steadily increasing the users on the main network.

+There is no benefit, reward or incentive for joining the network at this early stage, so don’t worry if you are not updated yet!

+This will first be released to:
+1. Manual node runners on desktop (using the .jar from Github)
+2. Users still running the old installation script on a VPS

+What you need to know:
+- There will be no transactions on the network yet
+- Users running v0.103 may start to experience disruption
+- Gimme20 will NOT work on this version

+What you need to do:
+- Ensure your node is secured!
+For example, if you are running Minima on a server your RPC port must be closed (default port 9005)
+- Take note of your NEW seed phrase which can be found using the `vault` command
+- Regularly check the `status` of your node to ensure your tip block is up to date

+Mainnet versions for Docker and Android will be made available in the coming weeks.

 ***Still have questions?***<br/>
 *Please contact us in the Support channel on [Discord](https://discord.gg/minima)*